regolith-linux/pkgrepo-lib/README.md

 This particular structure was chosen to allow for parent/child customization of a package model for a specific target environment.
 For example, on some particular distribution a given package may be called something other than what it's called in Debian.
 For that, a package diff file could be added to the distro-specific repo such that the final model file contains the distro-specific name.
 Existing packages can be removed by overriding the upstream object reference as `null`.

-For shell scrips, `jq` can be used to merge JSON trees.
+For shell scrips, `jq` can be used to merge JSON documents.
 The build tool will take the model from `stdin` which allows for open ended customization of models before package building.
 The following example illustrates how `jq` can be used to merge trees:

 ```
 jq -s '.[0] * .[1]' file1.json file2.json